pjtunstall/smart-road/README.md

 ## Usage

 Arrow keys to spawn cars traveling in a chosen direction, `R` to spawn a car traveling in a random direction, `ESC` or close the window to end the simulation and see the stats.

+## Todo

+- Replace i32 with u32 where possible.